*This post contains heavy spoilers for episode 4 of Star Trek: Discovery, and for the Original Series episode, “The Devil in the Dark”.

 That turning point is, roughly, where “The Butcher’s Knife Cares Not for the Lamb’s Cry” ends.
 Ripper starts the episode seeming very much like the monster it was in “Context is for Kings”; like the Horta, Ripper responds to violence with violence, attacking and killing Landry when she decides to “lop off” one of its claws.
 And like the deaths of the miners in “Devil”, Landry’s death perpetuates the cycle of violence and misunderstanding; Captain Lorca (who doesn’t seem as upset as I might’ve expected, given the relationship between him and Landry that was at least hinted at in “Context”) tells Burnham to double her efforts to weaponize Ripper, so that Landry’s death won’t be in vain.
 Burnham is, perhaps, playing both Kirk and Spock’s roles, here, recognizing early on, as a scientist, that there’s more to Ripper than its destructive abilities, but also bound by duty to do what must be done.
 She seems, for a time, to reconcile those two roles, winning Ripper’s trust by giving it some of the spores which, she realizes, it can use to control the spore drive.
 But when Discovery uses the spore drive, and Ripper, to come to the aid of the attacked mining colony, Burnham sees the pain she unwittingly put it through, the pain that, presumably, the now-dead crew of the Glenn had also been putting Ripper through, leading, at least in part, to the hostile state Ripper was in when she first saw it on the Glenn.
 When she watches Ripper writhe and grunt in pain during the jump process, and when it later cowers away from her when she offers it more spores … that’s when, I think, Burnham has her version of Kirk’s standoff-with-the-Horta moment.

 And since that moment happens near the end of the episode, we don’t get to see, yet, where that moment will lead Burnham.
 It’s a dark ending, yes, but not, I think, a hopeless one.
 The very last scene of the episode gives us a holographic recording of Captain Georgiou, left for Burnham as part of Georgiou’s will.
 Her words to Burnham are, by turns, heartwarming and heartbreaking, but ultimately, I think they’re meant to leave us with hope that Burnham will do the right thing.
 When we looked at the first two episodes of Discovery, we discussed Georgiou as a symbol (albeit a tragic one) of the best, most principled version of Starfleet.
 There is, of course, a tragic element to her holographic appearance here; Georgiou is, once again, the victim of dramatic irony, as she essentially calls Burnham her “daughter” without knowing how their relationship will change just before her death.
 But she also gets one last chance to advocate for those Federation values, to push Burnham to do what Burnham didn’t do aboard the Shenzhou: to follow the principles and philosophy of the Federation, even when faced with a compelling, pragmatic argument for setting those values aside.
-Georgiou’s words to Burnham – “take good care of those under your care” – suggest a pretty clear course of action for Burnham, regarding not just Ripper, but Lorca’s general willingness to prioritize victory over principle.
+Georgiou’s words to Burnham – “take good care of those in your care” – suggest a pretty clear course of action for Burnham, regarding not just Ripper, but Lorca’s general willingness to prioritize victory over principle.
 And it certainly looks, in that scene, like Burnham takes Georgiou’s words to heart.

 Next time, we’ll take a break from discussing new episodes of Discovery, and we’ll look back on a couple of episodes that show us how the crews of the Enterprise D and Voyager — make that two Voyagers — handle a crisis, when The Next Generation faces “Disaster”, and Voyager is stuck in “Deadlock”!